mertdkb/Akbank-java-spring-Bootcamp-homeworks/house-service/README.md

 ## Methods
 ---

- ## `Note : ` When service instance created it fills list by house type and below methods get houses from those lists.
+ ## `Note : ` When service instance created, it fills lists by house type and below methods get houses from those lists.

 ```java